arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 Throughout this user manual, we will use the Portenta C33 as the main (host) board and the Portenta UWB Shield as the client board, connected via the High-Density pins.

 ***When properly configured, the combined Portenta C33 and Portenta UWB Shield function as a <strong>UWB anchor node</strong> in a positioning system.
-This anchor can receive signals from UWB tags (mobile devices with UWB capability), precisely calculate their distance using time-of-flight principles, and when used in a network of anchors, determine their exact position in space.***
+This anchor can receive signals from UWB tags (mobile devices with UWB capability), precisely calculate their distance using time-of-flight principles, and determine their exact position in space when used in a network of anchors.***

 ### Connecting the Shield